PrashantMangukiya/SwiftCoreImageFilter/README.md

 # Swift Core Image Filter
-Sample application shows how to use ``Core Image Filter`` within Swift 2, Xcode 7, iOS 9 application.
+Sample demo shows how to use ``Core Image Filter`` within Swift 2, Xcode 7, iOS 9 application.

 ## Overview
 This example shows how to use ``CIImage`` and ``CIFilter`` (i.e. Core Image Filter) within iOS 9 application (Swift 2).
-It includes funtionality like, Selecting image from Gallery, or Capture from device Camera, Apply filter to that image, Save updated image to phone Gallery.
-Please note, this example does not cover all ``Core Image filter`` but shows basic usage i.e. how to apply photo effect to image using filters.
+It includes funtionality like Select image from Gallery, or Capture from device Camera, Apply filter to selected image, Save filtered image to Phone Gallery.
+Please note, this example does not cover all ``Core Image filter`` but shows basic usage of photo effect filters i.e. how to apply photo effect to image using filter.
 You can use this code as a base and expand it's functionality.
 It is free for personal or commercial use.

 **It consist functionality below:**
 + Select image from Gallery.